will-iamxu/CSNews/README.md

 ### HLTV Access Issues

 HLTV.org uses anti-bot measures that can block scrapers.
 If you see "Request failed with status code 403", the bot is being blocked by HLTV's protection.
-Our bot is designed to handle this with:
+Our bot now includes advanced anti-bot detection mechanisms:

+1. Advanced browser fingerprinting system that mimics real browsers
-1. Multiple scraping methods (website, RSS feed, sitemap)
+2. Multiple scraping methods (website, RSS feed, sitemap)
-2. Local caching (data is cached for 1 hour by default)
-3. Fallback content when all methods fail
+3. Session management with cookie support and rotation
+4. Rate limiting with human-like request patterns
+5. Multiple fallback methods when access is restricted
+6. Local caching (configurable cache time)

-You can test the scraper separately:
+You can test the scraper and anti-bot system separately:
 ```
-npm run test:scraper
+npm run test:scraper   # Test basic scraper functionality
+npm run test:antibot   # Test anti-bot detection system
 ```

+For detailed configuration of the anti-bot system, see [CONFIG.md](CONFIG.md) and [ANTIBOT.md](ANTIBOT.md).

-If you continue to have issues, you might want to:
+If you continue to have issues:
+- Adjust the anti-bot settings in your `config.json` file
+- Enable proxy support (requires setting up proxies in `enhanced-fingerprints.js`)
-- Increase the cache TTL in `scraper.js` (change `cacheTTLHours` to a higher value)
+- Increase the cache TTL in your config (change `cacheTTLHours` to a higher value)
 - Run the bot on a server with a different IP address
-- Consider implementing a solution with a legitimate browser automation like Puppeteer

 ### Message Content Intent Issues